Next.js 16 + React 19: How I Prompted a Conversion-Focused App Router Migration

 - Next.js 12–13: Plan migration or stay on LTS if maintenance-only mode

-Risk Assessment Checklist #
+My Risk Assessment Checklist #

-Before upgrading to Next.js 16, verify:
+Before I upgrade a client to Next.js 16, I verify:

 - All